Suppression of scalar power on large scales and associated bispectra: Suppressing the scalar power on large scales

-In table~\ref{tab:ip}, we have listed the priors on the parameters describing the various inflationary models of our interest.
-Prior experience suggests that the drop in power leading to an improved better fit to the CMB data is expected to occur around the wave number $k\simeq 10^{-4}\,\mpcinv$.
-Hence, while choosing the range of priors for the model parameters which determine the location of the drop in the scalar power (such as $N_\ast$ or, equivalently, $a_\mathrm{i}$), we have made sure that the feature occurs over the wave numbers $10^{-5}\lesssim k \lesssim 10^{-3}\,\mpcinv$.
+In Tab.~\ref{tab:ip}, we have listed the priors on the parameters describing the various inflationary models of our interest.
+Previous experience suggests that the drop in power leading to an improved fit to the CMB data is expected to occur around the wave number $k\simeq 10^{-4}\,\mpcinv$.
+Hence, while choosing the range of priors for the model parameters which determine the location of the drop in the scalar power (such as $N_\ast$), we have made sure that the feature occurs over the wave numbers $10^{-5}\lesssim k \lesssim 10^{-3}\, \mpcinv$.

-In table~\ref{tab:chi2-bfv-ip}, we have listed the improvement in the $\chi^2$ and the best-fit values for the inflationary parameters for the different models we have considered.
+In Tab.~\ref{tab:chi2-bfv-recent}, we have listed the improvement in the $\chi^2$ and the best-fit values for the inflationary parameters for the different models we have considered.
 Recall that the power law~(PL) case corresponds to the simplest situation wherein the scalar power spectrum is expressed as~$\ps(k)=\As\,(k/k_\ast)^{\ns-1}$.
-For the PL case, without non-linear lensing and without tensors, the $\chi^2$ we obtain from the GetDist package is $2773.146$, while the value quoted by the Planck team is~$2772.646$\footnote{See the Planck Legacy Archive located at the following URL: http://pla.esac.esa.int/pla/\#cosmology.}.
+For the PL case, the $\chi^2$ we obtain from the GetDist package is $2781.856$, while the value quoted by the Planck team is~$2782.208$\footnote{See the Planck Legacy Archive located at the following URL: \href{http://pla.esac.esa.int/pla/\#cosmology} {http://pla.esac.esa.int/pla/\#cosmology}.}.
 Note that the quantity $\Delta \chi^2$ is the difference in $\chi^2$ between a given inflationary model and the PL case, with a negative value indicating an improvement in the fit to the data.
 Evidently, PI leads to the largest improvement in the fit to the data.
-Earlier, in figure~\ref{fig:ps} we had plotted the inflationary scalar power spectra for parameter values of the various models that lead to the best fit to the CMB data.
-In figure~\ref{fig:bf-cls}, we have plotted the corresponding CMB angular power spectra for three of the models which lead to reasonable levels of improvement ($\Delta \chi^2\simeq 2.8\mbox{--}4.7$) in their fit to the data.
+Earlier, in Fig.~\ref{fig:ps}, we had plotted the inflationary scalar power spectra for parameter values of the various models that lead to the best fit to the CMB data.
+In Fig.~\ref{fig:bf-cls}, we have plotted the corresponding CMB angular power spectra for three of the models which lead to reasonable levels of improvement (with $\Delta \chi^2\simeq 0.6\mbox{--}1.7$) in their fit to the data.

+Lastly, we should mention that, in App.~\ref{app:ccp}, we have illustrated the marginalized posterior distribution on the inflationary parameters in the models SMIc, PI and SMII.
+We have also illustrated the constraints on the Hubble parameter $H_0$ that one obtains in these cases.
+Interestingly, we find that, though PI modestly improves the fit to the CMB data, it seems to exacerbate the so-called Hubble tension, a topic that is considerable interest today~\cite{DiValentino:2021izs,Freedman:2021ahq}.

 Having described the alternative scenarios resulting in scalar spectra with a sharp drop in power on large scales, let us now turn to the evaluation of the scalar non-Gaussianities in these models.